Detailed content of our market study

 2.3 Macroeconomic determinants of demand

 Purchasing power, consumption and savings rates Changes in household purchasing power have a major influence on household consumption, and therefore on their willingness to take out consumer credit.
 Since the **** crisis, purchasing power has evolved slowly, and growth has slowed.
-In particular, the sharp rise in the proportion of pre-committed expenditure (***) has weighed on arbitrable purchasing power, which is closer to the way households feel.
+In particular, the sharp increase in the proportion of pre-committed expenditure (***) has weighed on arbitrable purchasing power, which is closer to the way households feel.

 Similarly, purchasing power per consumption unit, which takes into account the reduction in expenditure involved in living together, rose by just *.*% a year on average between **** and ****. [***]